1 1 2 Tsp Half

 • In Baking: A classic chocolate chip cookie recipe might call for 1 1/2 tsp of baking powder.
 This amount is carefully calculated to produce a specific rise—enough to create a chewy, thick center without making the cookie cake-like or causing it to spread too thin.
 Altering this by even 1/4 tsp can dramatically change the texture.

-• In Sauces and Dressings: A vinaigrette for a strong arugula salad might require 1 1/2 tsp of Dijon mustard.
+• In Sauces and Dressings: A vinaigrette for a reliable arugula salad might require 1 1/2 tsp of Dijon mustard.
 Mustard acts as an emulsifier, binding the oil and vinegar together.
 Too little, and the dressing will separate.
 Too much, and it will overpower the delicate greens with a harsh, vinegary punch.

 • In Savory Cooking: A chili con carne recipe could specify 1 1/2 tsp of ground cumin.
 Cumin has a potent, earthy flavor that defines the dish's profile.
 This amount provides a deep, warm background note without making the chili taste dusty or overly medicinal.
 It’s a quantity large enough to be significant but small enough to be balanced by other spices like chili powder and oregano.